Home Content Area

-In Switzerland, two authorities of the Confederation are responsible for World Heritage at national level: the Federal Office of Culture, which looks after historic monuments, archaeology, and the protection of built landscapes, and co-ordinates all issues affecting World Heritage; and the Federal Office for the Environment, as specialists in the protection of nature and the landscape, for everything to do with natural sites.
+In Switzerland, two authorities of the Confederation are responsible for World Heritage at national level: the Federal Office of Culture, which looks after historic monuments, archaeology, and the protection of built landscapes; and the Federal Office for the Environment, as specialists in the protection of nature and the landscape, for everything to do with natural sites.
 In addition, the Swiss national UNESCO commission advises the Confederation in its relations with UNESCO.
-The Swiss permanent delegation to UNESCO in Paris takes care of diplomatic relations with the various organs of UNESCO.
+The UNESCO Section in the Federal Departement of Foreign Affairs (FDFA) and the Swiss permanent delegation to UNESCO in Paris take care of diplomatic relations with the various organs of UNESCO.

 End Content Area